Water is essential for people and the things we grow, but also hard to access and distribute in settings far removed from the utility grid.

 |Number of Solar Panels||2 x 100-Watts||4 x 100-Watts||8 x 100-Watts|

-Making sure that things are adequately installed and maintained for the intended use will offset some of these issues.
-Replacement of solar cells and pump components is inevitable, however.
+Ensuring things are adequately installed and maintained for the intended use will offset some of these issues.
+However, the replacement of solar cells and pump components is inevitable.

 Case 1: Solar Pumps in Senegal